-However, some economists have argued that assets do not depreciate by a constant dollar amount each year, and that instead they depreciate at a constant rate, that is, a geometric pattern.
-That is, they depreciate the most in the first year of their useful life and by declining amounts in subsequent years.
+However, some economists argue that assets do not depreciate by a constant dollar amount each year, but rather depreciate at a constant rate, that is, in a geometric pattern.
+Assets depreciate the most in the first year of their useful life and by declining amounts in subsequent years.
 In particular, some economists have found that economic depreciation follows a geometric pattern, as opposed to a straight-line pattern, because data suggest that a geometric pattern more closely matches the actual pattern of price declines for most asset types.

-For example, one of the earliest and most prominent studies estimated that agricultural machinery depreciates at a 9.71-percent rate with a useful life of 17 years, which is longer than the ADS life.
-BEA currently estimates an 11.79-percent rate of economic depreciation for agricultural machinery with a useful life of 14 years.
-In the case of agricultural machinery, the useful life under ADS may understate the economic useful life and therefore, provide tax depreciation that is more generous than economic depreciation.
+For example, one of the earliest and most prominent studies estimated that agricultural machinery depreciates at a 9.71-percent rate with a useful life of 17 years, which is longer than the ADS life.250 The Bureau of Economic Analysis of the Department of Commerce ("BEA") currently estimates an 11.79-percent rate of economic depreciation for agricultural machinery with a useful life of 14 years.
+In the case of agricultural machinery, the useful life under ADS may understate the economic useful life and therefore provide tax depreciation that is more generous than economic depreciation.
 A full comparison would need to adjust for the method of depreciation as well as the useful life.

-The BEA follows a methodology of a constant rate of decay over estimated useful lives to compute rates of economic depreciation for use in the National Income and Product Accounts.
-The purpose of these estimates is to measure the consumption of fixed capital for purposes of accurately measuring components of GDP.
+BEA introduced a new methodology for calculating economic depreciation for purposes of the National Income and Product Accounts ("NIPA") in 1997 that relies on a constant rate of decay over estimated useful lives to compute rates of economic depreciation.251 The purpose of these estimates is to measure the consumption of fixed capital for purposes of accurately measuring components of GDP.
 Instead of a small number of recovery periods for asset classes as under the present income tax depreciation rules, several hundred types of assets are identified.
-Each of these is assigned a depreciation rate equal to the appropriate declining balance rates divided by the service life.
+Each of these types is assigned a depreciation rate equal to the appropriate declining balance rates divided by the service life.
 BEA bases its economic depreciation patterns on empirical evidence of used asset prices in resale markets for each asset type wherever possible.
 The BEA describes its methodology for estimating economic depreciation as follows.

 BEA assumes most assets have depreciation patterns that decline geometrically over time.
-For any given year, the constant-dollar depreciation charge on an existing asset is obtained by multiplying the depreciation charge in the preceding year by one minus the annual depreciation rate.
-BEA's geometric depreciation rates are derived by dividing declining balance rates by service lives....
+For any given year, the constant-dollar depreciation charge on an existing asset is obtained by multiplying the depreciation charge in the preceding year by one minus the annual depreciation rate.252 BEA's geometric depreciation rates are derived by dividing declining balance rates by service lives....
 Declining-balance rates are multiples of the comparable rate of depreciation that would be obtained for the first period of an asset's life using the straight-line method.
-Thus, when the declining balance rate is equal to 2 (referred to as a "double-declining balance"), the rate of depreciation in the first period of an asset's life is equal to twice the rate that would have been obtained using the straight-line method.
-BEA's geometric depreciation charge on an existing asset is
+Thus, when the declining balance rate is equal to 2

-&lt;sup>240 Frank C. Wykoff and Charles R. Hulten, "The Measurement of Economic Depreciation," Depreciation, Inflation, and the Taxation of Capital (ed.
+250 Frank C. Wykoff and Charles R. Hulten, "The Measurement of Economic Depreciation," Depreciation, Inflation, and the Taxation of Capital (ed.
 Charles R. Hulten), 1981, pp. 81-125.